rohithgoud30/crwlr-server/README.md

 The API is protected with API key authentication to ensure secure access.
 This requires:

-1. Setting up an API key in your `.env` file:
+1. Setting up an API key in your `.env` file for local development:

    ```
    API_KEY=your_unique_api_key_here